compbiocore/analysis_template/README.md

 # CBC analysis template

+## Process
+We have documented our overall process here: https://www.notion.so/brownccv/CBC-Analyses-Setup-457a3791a4fa432788812c96b1e864b1?pvs=4

 ## Folder organization
 Template for analyses repositories.
 For more information see https://compbiocore-brown.slab.com/posts/data-organisation-for-analysis-repos-fdi2cddd.
 Folders that should be present in all such repositories are: